DagmarTimmreck/colmar/README.md

 Open:
 - I would ask the designer if she just overlooked the "for companies" entry in the mobile version.
 (I think it should be accessible on mobile too)
-- Start here is a bad name for a link concerning -> accessibility-workaround? (also Read more)
+- Start here is a bad name for a link concerning accessibility -> workaround? (also Read more)
-- make images responsive with picture tag? or as background images? how to prevent large images from loading?
+- make images responsive with picture tag? or as background images? how to prevent images from loading twise on mobile?

 Layout: